 Explore an Eco Fair

-The Midwest Renewable Energy Fair attracts about 20,000 attendees each year.
+The Energy Fair: Clean Energy & Sustainable Living attracts about 20,000 attendees each year.
 Be among the crowd by marking your calendar for the third weekend in June when it is always held.
 Most times it’s staged at the Midwest Renewable Energy Association’s home base in Custer.
 The fair is a great place to get your feet wet with scaled-down education workshops, but the more detailed workshops, some 250 in all and running anywhere from one day to two weeks, go on all year round.
-The newest one, which debuts in the fall, is on solar charging for electric vehicles.
-There’s also an introductory course on wind power for people who have an interest in creating a wind system for their home or small business.

 Sign Up for a Workshop

 Marguerite and Bob Ramlow own the Artha Sustainable Living Center in Amherst, which is part eco-friendly B&B and part workshop center.
 The Center is located on 90 acres of woods, fields and organic gardens and the B&B is built with sustainable materials and powered by the sun.
 If you’re a plumber, architect or engineer interested in solar thermal systems, sign up for the Thermal Installer Boot Camp Training.
 It’s taught by Bob, who is one of two master trainers in North America and the author of what is considered the definitive book on solar water heating.
 Or if you’re into herbal beauty and bath products, take in one of the workshops on those topics.
 You’ll go home with your own products and recipes.
 Or, as Marguerite suggests, create your own workshop.
 “We have groups of friends who get together here annually for workshops that are of special interest to them.”

 At the Treehaven Education Center, a 1,400-acre forest and wetland facility operated by the University of Wisconsin – Stevens Point, you can sign up for programs in no-trace backpacking, canoeing, snowshoe weaving, wolf study, nature photography and more.
 The Center has been offering workshops since the mid-1980s and their classes attract people from all over the U.S.